jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 I just want to close with a couple of assorted general tips for deriving these autodiff rules:

 * **Don't be afraid of implicit functions.** For many complex functions it turns out that there is a relatively simple equation that defines the output _implicitly_, or states a condition under which the result is valid.
 This can be much easier to work with than trying to figure out how to differentiate a function directly.
-For example, differentiating an eigenvalue decomposition hardly makes sense when you think about it as an explicit function $V, \Lambda = f(A)$.
+For example, differentiating an eigenvalue decomposition hardly makes sense when you think about it as an explicit function $V, \Lambda = f(A)$, and differentiating through the decomposition algorithm would probably be a nightmare.
 On the other hand, the results $(V, \Lambda)$ are defined implicitly by the simple matrix equation $A V = V \Lambda$, which is no harder to work with than the examples above.
 * **Trust the process.** Personally, I'm never really comfortable deriving things when I don't have a good intuition for what the symbols mean.
 This can be tough when thinking about adjoints and pullbacks, but I've found that there is often just a "dark forest" phase of the derivation where you're blindly manipulating inner products... and then on the far side you can reconstruct an adjoint equation that makes sense.
 * **Look for structure.**  Repeatedly in these examples we end up with a pushforward and pullback that sort of mirrors the original problem: the linear system solve, Lyapunov equations, the quadratic program, and so on.
 There is a reason for that -- the pushforward is just a linearization of the original problem, and the pullback is its adjoint -- but in terms of deriving useful rules, just look for similar structure (or "transposed" structure, in the case of the pullback).
 You might be able to reuse a lot of the "machinery" you already have for the primal problem, or come up with tricks for reusing things like matrix factorizations.
 * **Browse Wikipedia.**  Useful in general, but also specifically when doing this, looking for possibly unfamiliar properties of the operations you're working with (like the trace).
 You never know when you'll stumble across some helpful identity that makes everything simple all of a sudden.